The decade known as the 1960s burst onto the historical scene with vibrant energy and a rebellious spirit driven by a new generation of young people.

 Having grown up in the peaceful and prosperous 1950s, as they became teenagers in the 1960s, they began challenging the traditional norms of their childhood.

-As a result, they were inspired by new waves of fashion from cities like London, New York, and San Francisco, embrace cutting-edge cultural trends, from miniskirts to tie-dye, and called for radical social transformations.
+As a result, they were inspired by new waves of fashion from cities like London, New York, and San Francisco, embraced cutting-edge cultural trends, from miniskirts to tie-dye, and called for radical social transformations.

 Before WWII, the term ‘teenager’ was not commonly used.
 Instead, young people were typically viewed as either children or adults, with very little distinction between the two stages.